jgm/pandoc/doc/lua-filters.md

     local diagram_url = "https://pandoc.org/diagram.jpg"
     local mt, contents = pandoc.mediabag.fetch(diagram_url)

+### write {#pandoc.mediabag.write}

+`write (dir[, fp])`

+Writes the contents of mediabag to the given target directory.
+If `fp` is given, then only the resource with the given name will be extracted.
+Omitting that parameter means that the whole mediabag gets extracted.
+An error is thrown if `fp` is given but cannot be found in the mediabag.

+Parameters:

+`dir`
+:   path of the target directory (string)

+`fp`
+:   canonical name (relative path) of resource (string)

+Since: *3.0*

 # Module pandoc.List

 This module defines pandoc's list type.
 It comes with useful